pruthviiraj/pruthviiraj/README.md

 # Pruthvi Raj, Pudi

-Hi there, Welcome to my GitHub, I'm Pruthvi Raj
+Hi there 👋🏻, Welcome to my GitHub, You can call me Pruthvi

-I am currently pursuing my Master's in Data Science with a focus on Machine Learning at Pace University's Seidenberg School of Computer Science and Information Systems.
-My journey into the world of data and analytics began during my Bachelor's in Aeronautical Engineering, sparking a passion that continues to drive me forward.
+I am currently pursuing my Master's in Data Science at Pace University's Seidenberg School of Computer Science and Information Systems.
+My journey into the world of data and analytics began during my Bachelor's in Aeronautical Engineering, sparking a passion that continues to drive me forward to build data-driven solutions.

 ## 🚀 About Me

+- ⏳ Currently working on a Movie Recommendation System.
 - 💻 Skilled in Python, SQL, PostgreSQL, and Power BI.
 - 🔍 Experienced at Amazon and Accenture, honing problem-solving and process improvement skills.
 - 🤝 Proficient in team management and event planning.